Small Bathroom Shower Ideas Using Simple Layouts

 Compact bathroom shower with glass doors, light tiles, chrome fixtures, and a small green plant.

-If you want a small bathroom shower to feel brighter and more open, white finishes do the heavy lifting.
+If you want a small bathroom shower to feel brighter and more open, white finishes do a lot of the work for you.
+Light wall tile reflects more light, helps the shower feel clean, and makes the room look less crowded.

 Model Bathroom Design Ideas